 4. Give Context to "Mystery" Words

 When you come across a word your child doesn’t understand, Burnap suggests giving a simple explanation before continuing to read.
-Having a children’s dictionary handy can be a great tool for more established readers ages 8 to 10 after story time.
-Once you finish a read-aloud, ask your child if they’d like to look up a particular new word.
-If so, discuss the word, its definition, and how it is used within the story (and elsewhere).
+Having a children's dictionary handy can be a great tool for more established readers ages 8 to 10 to use after story time.
+Once you finish a read-aloud, ask your child if they’d like to look up any new words.
+If so, discuss each word, its definition, and how it is used within the story (and elsewhere).

 Try this with: Harry Potter and the Goblet of Fire, Illustrated Edition.
 This lavishly illustrated edition of the fourth Harry Potter book will teach your child rich new vocabulary like "beadily" and "exasperation" while still capturing and holding their attention with a visual representation of the world of magic and the Triwizard Tournament.

 5. Encourage Your Child to Write in Creative Ways

 Writing a word is a surefire way for kids to visualize how words are formed and build muscle memory for spelling.
 Ask them to draw a picture of their favorite character or an event from a story you just read, and to write a caption describing it.
 This will not only help improve their spelling, but it will also inspire them to think critically about the book's plot.

 Try this with: Dog Man #8: Fetch-22.
 The newest installment of the hilarious Dog Man series will provide plenty of comic-creating inspiration for your kids.
 In this book, Petey the Cat is out of cat jail and has reevaluated his life, but Li'l Petey is still struggling to find the good in the world.
 Can Petey and Dog Man stop fighting long enough to put paws together and work as a team?

 A note on correcting mistakes: